- Open Access

 Lineage tracing of periportal hepatocytes (expressing Mfsd2a) revealed that Mfsd2a+ hepatocytes decreased during liver homeostasis (Pu et al. 2016).
 Nevertheless, Mfsd2a+ hepatocytes could repopulate the entire lobule in chronic injury induced by CCl4 and expressed makers for pericentral hepatocytes to re-establish metabolic zonation.
 The number of Mfsd2a-CreER labeled periportal hepatocytes are significantly reduced when injury, such as BDL (bile duct ligation), occurs in periportal region (Pu et al. 2016).
 Front-Burgada et al. reported a subpopulation of periportal hepatocytes expressing Sox9 (Font-Burgada et al. 2015), previously identified as a marker for cholangiocytes.
 By taking advantage of dual recombinases (Cre and FLPo), they specifically labeled a subset of hepatocytes that expressed Sox9 but not any cholangiocytes.
 These Sox9-expressing hybrid hepatocytes constitute ~ 5% of the total hepatocyte population and possessed extraordinary proliferation ability in chronic damage (Font-Burgada et al. 2015).
 These periportal hybrid hepatocytes expand from portal vein to central vein in chronic damage induced by repetitive administration of CCl4.
 Of note, hybrid hepatocytes do not contribute to hepatocellular carcinoma compared to the remaining hepatocytes indicating their therapeutic potential (Font-Burgada et al. 2015).
 These papers indicated that different regeneration stimuli (BDL, partial, toxic liver injury) trigger different hepatocyte subpopulations to proliferate.
 For instance, CCl4 is mainly metabolized by enzyme expressed in pericentral hepatocytes, therefore causing the death among pericentral hepatocytes and promoting periportal hepatocytes to proliferate.
 While BDL-induced cholestasis induced inflammation and cell death in periportal region, this triggers the proliferation of hepatocytes in other zones (Pu et al. 2016).

 A distributed model (Fig. 2C) of hepatocyte renewal was first described by Planas-Paz et al., who showed that Lgr4+ hepatocytes were located throughout the lobule and contributed to homeostasis without zonal dominance (Planas-Paz et al. 2016).
 Subsequently, Lin et al. reported that a subpopulation of hepatocytes highly expressing telomerase reverse transcriptase (Tert) was scatted throughout the liver lobule.
 Lineage tracing of Terthigh hepatocytes demonstrated that Terthigh hepatocytes comprised 3% of the liver area and could expand to about 30% of the liver area after 1 year’s tracing during liver homeostasis.
 The expansion of Terthigh hepatocytes was accelerated in liver injury.
 Also, ablation of Terthigh hepatocytes in DDC-induced injury resulted in more serious liver fibrosis and collagen deposition, indicating that Terthigh hepatocytes were essential to liver regeneration (Lin et al. 2018).
-A recent study from Willenbring’s group proposed a broad distribution model of hepatocytes proliferation by random lineage tracing and clonal analysis in liver homeostasis (Chen et al. 2020).
+A recent study from Willenbring’s group based on random lineage tracing showed that in liver homeostasis proliferating hepatocytes can be found in all zones but are enriched in the midlobular zone (Chen et al. 2020).
 Chen et al. used AAV8-TBG-Cre virus and Rosa26-Rainbow mice to sparsely label hepatocytes.
 After 13 months of tracing in homeostatic liver, 90% of labeled cells remained single cells, 9% of clones contained 2 cells, and 1% of clones consisted of > 2 cells.
-Further analysis of the hepatocyte clones containing 2 cells revealed that these clones were distributed throughout the lobule (Chen et al. 2020).
+Clones >2 cells were mostly located in the midlobular zone; pericentral and periportal clones almost exclusively consisted of 1 or 2 cells (Chen et al., 2020).

 Independently, He et al. developed a new genetic method, proliferation tracer (ProTracer), which enables continuous recording of in vivo cell proliferation (He et al. 2021).
 ProTracer was based on two orthogonal site-specific recombinases (Cre and Dre).
 Ki67, widely used as a marker for proliferation, is expressed when a cell enters the cell cycle.
 However, detection of Ki67 expression only provides a snapshot of cell proliferation at one time point.
 Recording all cell proliferation in a timeframe that spans from weeks to months during tissue homeostasis is more informative.
 To achieve this, He et al. generated Ki67-Cre-rox-ER-rox (Ki67-CrexER) mice in which ER is flanked by two rox sites.
 By crossing with R26-DreER mice, Dre-rox recombination would remove ER after tamoxifen treatment, which converts Ki67-CrexER into Ki67-Cre genotype to continuously record cell proliferation thereafter in DreER-expressing cells (He et al. 2021).
 By using ProTracer, He et al. found that hepatocytes in zone 2 were more proliferative than their counterparts in other zones during homeostasis.
 Additionally, combined with a tissue-specific promoter, ProTracer could provide high spatial resolution of the proliferation of one specific cell lineage.
 Furthermore, ProTracer could record cell proliferation non-invasively for a long time in a live mouse.
 In the future, ProTracer could be applied to study cell proliferation in other fields to understand cell generation during tissue homeostasis and after injuries.